michancio/ESP32-Smart-Controller/README.md

 # Note

 - Please remeber to use the latest NTP Client library created by Taranais [https://github.com/taranais](https://github.com/taranais).
-This library is provide much more methods then original (for example getFormattedDate()).
+This library is provide much more methods then original (ie. getFormattedDate()).